bracesoftware/DETUtils-Old/d_commands.md

 ------------------------------------------
 1. Make sure that whenever you create commands using the ``command`` keyword, the command name does not contain capital letters.
 Otherwise, unfortunately - server will recognize the command as unknown.
 But - this does not need to make you sad because this type of commands are not case-sensitive.
 2. Custom-prefixed commands are case-sensitive.
 Also, command names can contain capital letters.
+3. ``params[]`` custom-prefixed command parameter won't work with *sscanf*.
+The parameter is here to follow normal command standards and can be used like a *local* string variable.

 ### Notes
 ------------------------------------------